Andy4495/emulator-8-bit/README.md

 ### Future Functionality

+- Breakpoints
+  - Break at a memory location
+  - Break when a register contains a certain value
+  - Break when a memory location contains a certain value
+  - Break when a certain location/loop is accessed N times
-- Support breakpoints
+  - Multiple breakpoints defined
 - Support additional configuration options, possibly with a configuration file and/or command line arguments
 - Allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
 - Support RAM and/or ROM banking
 - Support additional file formats such as S-Records which would allow specific memory locations to be defined by the file.
+- Interrupts (maskable and non-maskable)
+- Disassembler
 - Support additonal processor types

 ## References

-CPP references
+- CPP references
-Make references
+- Make references
-Makefile [generator][3]
+- Makefile [generator][3]
-Z80 user manual
+- Z80 user manual
-WSL 2 reference
+- WSL 2 reference
-Installing latest git reference
+- Installing latest git reference

 - Reference1 [reference text][1]
 - Reference2 [reference text][2]